 How do you improve warehouse safety with a 5S program?

 - Mark aisles and traffic lanes with floor marking tape to keep pedestrians away from forklifts and other hazards.
 Graphic Products' free 5S standard color code guide shows a warehouse with 5S colors, patterns, and typical visual communication.

-- Keep workers upright in slippery conditions tread tape.
+- Keep workers upright in slippery conditions anti-slip tape.
 Available in 5S colors, it'll help with warehouse organization and safety.